usamacpp/ios-developer-interview/README.md

 Welcome to the Pura Interview Process.

+### Task
 We would like you to take this sample app and improve it in some way.
+The project is open ended but feel free to follow any #suggestions

 Please take 2-4 hours (no more than 4!) to plan and make your improvements.
 Once you are finished please submit a PR and reach out to Pura to set up your next interview.

-The next interview will be one hour and be prepared to talk about which improvements you made and why you made them.
+### Purpose of Task
+We want to see how you interact with an existing codebase.

+A few things we will consider:
+- Code Style, Quality, and understandability
+- Does it work?

 ### App
 This is a simple app where you can type in a word and get definitions for that word